 How others react to your character can be just as powerful

-There is a point in this novel where a supporting character reacted so gentle and kind to the main character that it made the main character’s emotions much more real to me.
+There is a point in this novel where a supporting character reacted in such a gentle and kind manner to the main character that it made the main character’s emotions much more real to me.
 So just like you don’t want to have an underdeveloped supporting cast, you also don’t want to forget who is in the room with your character when something is happening.
 If the main character is in a bar and hears word of his mother passing, how does he react?
 When he reacts, how do those closest to him react?
 I don’t even mean how do his friends or relatives react.
-I mean within a proximity of your character when they get the news.
+I mean within reasonable proximity to your character when they get the news.
 How do they react to the character’s reaction?
 This can create a wonderful reflection of your character, as well as help intensify that emotion.